Decorative Abstract Image

 My voluntary work includes being a trustee with Carers UK and the charity MIND IN Ealing and Hounslow, I was chairperson for this charity for over two years.

 I have been actively involved in the mental health user/survivor movement since 1989.
-I am co-ordinator of Sheffield User Survivor Trainers (SUST) a network of people with lived experience that develops and delivers mental health training.
-I am a Mind Influence and Participation Coach and a member of the Social Care Institute for Excellence (SCIE) Co-production, Equalities and Human Rights Steering Group.
+I am a Mind Influence and Participation Consultant and chair of the Social Care Institute for Excellence (SCIE) Co-production Network.
 I have worked for a range of voluntary and community sector health and social care organisations and I currently work for a project that supports older people to access community services in Sheffield.

 https://patrickwood7.wixsite.com/website